hoothin/PagetualGuide/docs/xpath.md

 //div[contains(concat(' ',normalize-space(@class),' '),' foobar ')]
 ```

-Xpath doesn't have the "check if part of space-separated list" operator, so this is the workaround.
+XPath doesn't have an operator to check membership in a space‑separated list, so this is the usual workaround.

 Expressions
 -----------